 Tim Huelskamp, Ph.D., began his service as president of The Heartland Institute in July 2017.
-He will succeed Heartland’s cofounder and long-time president Joseph Bast, who will remain at Heartland as CEO.
+He succeeds Heartland’s cofounder and long-time president Joseph Bast, who will remain at Heartland as CEO.

 From 2011 to 2017, Dr. Huelskamp served three terms in Congress representing the 1st District in Kansas.
 He advocated on behalf of conservative, free-market solutions in a wide range of policy arenas and served on numerous committees, most notably the Veterans Affairs Committee and Budget Committee.
 On the Veterans Affairs Committee, he was a leader in exposing the corruption and failures at the VA and pushing through a historic health care choice option for veterans.

 Dr. Huelskamp left his conservative imprints on many other policies: SNAP work requirements, Farm Bill entitlements, the EX-IM Bank, and the Cut-Cap-and-Balance legislation in 2011.
 He helped grow the House Freedom and Liberty Caucuses, chaired and expanded the Tea Party Caucus, fought the Waters of the U.S. Rule, worked on budgets in the Republican Study Committee, and co-founded Conversations with Conservatives, a monthly House conservative press availability.